-A Police Officer Would Ask a Car Accident Victims
+Police Officer Questions For Car Accident Victims

 Car accident interview questions may vary from case to case.
 However, questions for road accidents and car accident questions usually cover what the victims were doing when the accident occurred, how the accident unfolded if any other witnesses saw the accident, and what the victims believe the cause of the accident was.
 A police officer may also ask victims what they did immediately after the accident, and the officer will typically gather the contact information of all victims as well.

-Interview Questions for Road Accidents
+Interview Questions for Road Accidents in Florida, USA

 Please Explain What You Saw